CodeJugalbandi/FunctionalProgramming/melodies/everythingIsALambda/README.md

 ~~~

 **KRISHNA** When exploring a language from a FP point of view, it's interesting to see how lambda is expressed - e.g. is it a first class citizen or syntactic sugar?
+Did lambda's arrive late in the language's evolution, or right from the start?